Getting started with LM-Eval

 |

-Specify a list of tasks supported by lm-evaluation-harness. |
+Specify a list of tasks supported by lm-evaluation-harness.
+See the useful commands section of this page to get a list of built-in tasks. |

 |